doublep/logview/README.md

 * Move to next / previous entry: `n` / `p`
 * Move to next / previous ‘as important’ [*] entry: `N` / `P`
 * Move to next / previous entry in the navigation view: `M-n` / `M-p`
+* Move to the next / previous entry with large timestamp gap after the
+  previous: `z n` / `z p`
+* Same as above, but only considering entries in the same thread: `z N` / `z P`
 * Move to first / last entry: `<` / `>`

 [*] ‘As important’ means entries with the same or higher level.
 For